edvining/EVFlightSimulator/README.md

 ### Vulkan (Planned)

 Vulkan support is being considered for future versions once the simulation core is sufficiently mature.
-Vulkan�s explicit API design offers greater control and performance potential at the cost of substantially increased complexity.
+Vulkan's explicit API design offers greater control and performance potential at the cost of substantially increased complexity.

----

 ## System Architecture